 Our holiday market offers a sustainable shopping alternative that supports local small businesses, vendors, and artists while allowing students, employees, and community members to get ahead on their holiday shopping!
 From handcrafted goods to locally sourced treasures, discover unique gifts that reflect our values and support our community.

-Join us in November for a festive atmosphere filled with live music, and the warmth of community spirit.
-Bring your items to our sustainable gift-wrapping station to spark creativity and reduce the environmental impact of your gifts.
+The market features a festive atmosphere filled with live music, and the warmth of community spirit.
+There is also a sustainable gift-wrapping station to spark creativity and reduce the environmental impact of your gifts.
 Together, let’s shop with purpose and spread joy!

 Sustainable wrapping event